Kiokku/mow_graph/pages/Datalog.md

 			   [?m :movie/title ?title]]
 			  ```
 		- Note that the `?box-office` pattern variable does not appear in any of the data patterns in the [[#red]]==`:where`== clause.
+- ## Chapter 4 - More queries
+  background-color:: blue
+	-